Test your Internet speeds

 Some tests automatically select the closest server to you, while others let you select from a list of several servers.

 Either way, one thing’s for sure: Distance matters.
 Test against a server that’s close to you and the results will be faster; test against a farther server and they’ll be slower.
 This variability can lead to results that aren’t always representative of the speeds you’ll experience in everyday use.

 That’s why Google Wifi’s Network Check measures the speed between your Wifi point(s) and Google’s servers.
-We believe that testing speed against popular servers (i.e. YouTube’s servers) provides a truer measure for normal, everyday internet use.
+We believe that testing speed against popular servers (i.e. YouTube’s servers) provides a truer measure for normal, everyday Internet use.

 Want to run additional network tests?
 Check out M-Lab tests.

 The Google Wifi app saves the results of every network check performed in the last two months.
-This includes every manual network check you do and the automatic checks your Wifi point performs every other day.
+This includes every manual network check that you do and the automatic checks your Wifi point performs every other day.

 - Open the Google Wifi app and tap the network tab .

 - Tap the Speed tab.